Installation

 vibe init

-This creates a .vibestrate/ directory containing the project configuration, agent prompt templates, and the runs folder.
-It does not modify any of your existing files.
+This creates a .vibestrate/ directory with your project config, agent prompt templates, and the runs folder.
+It touches none of your existing files.

 vibe doctor

-Doctor walks through everything that needs to be ready before your first run - git state, project config, available providers, validation commands, permissions.
-Anything red, it tells you how to fix.
+Doctor checks everything needed before your first run: git state, project config, available providers, validation commands, and permissions.
+Anything red comes with the fix.

 What got created